 Quality measures are calculated using current NCQA HEDIS® Volume 2 Technical Specifications which reflect the most recent clinical recommendations and preventive health guidelines that apply to the measurement periods.

 Generally, quality measures remain in place for at least 2 years to reinforce improvement priorities, support program stability for PCPs, and increase the ability to achieve clinical excellence.

 4. Why aren't some services or quality measures included in the Gaps in Care Program?

 CenCal Health includes quality measures in the Gaps in Care Program that meet certain criteria such as needed clinical improvement, alignment with state-wide quality priorities, and the ability to measure quality of care accurately with available data.
 Quality of care measures that are not included in the Gaps in Care Program are measured through other processes.
 For example, annual HEDIS auditing and Facility Site Reviews.

 5. Which members are included in the Gaps in Care Program?

-All CenCal Health Medi-Cal members are included in the Gaps in Care Program except those with Medicare as their primary insurance.
-Members also covered by Medicare are excluded because CenCal Health does not have access to complete claims data as evidence of their care.
+All CenCal Health Medi-Cal members are included in the Gaps in Care Program except those with Medicare or Other Health Coverage as their primary insurance.
+Members also covered by Medicare/Other Health Coverage are excluded because CenCal Health does not have access to complete claims data as evidence of their care.

 6. How are quality of care scores calculated?